zchee/golang-wiki/Modules.md

 `go list` provides many more variations of queries that can be useful to interrogate your modules if needed.

-A more detailed set of commands and examples can be seen in a runnable "Go Modules by Example" [walkthough](https://github.com/go-modules-by-example/index/tree/master/018_go_list_mod_graph_why).
+A more detailed set of commands and examples for interrogating your modules can be seen in a runnable "Go Modules by Example" [walkthough](https://github.com/go-modules-by-example/index/tree/master/018_go_list_mod_graph_why).

+One cause of unexpected versions can be due to someone having created an invalid or unexpected `go.mod` file that was not intended, or a related mistake (for example: a `v2.0.1` version of module might have incorrectly declared itself to be `module foo` in its `go.mod` without the required `/v2`; an import statement in `.go` code intended to import a v3 module might be be missing the required `/v3`; a `require` statement in a `go.mod` for a v4 module might be be missing the required `/v4`).
+Therefore, if the cause of a particular issue you are seeing is not obvious, it can be worthwhile to first re-read the material in the ["go.mod"](https://github.com/golang/go/wiki/Modules#gomod) and ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) sections above (given these include important rules that modules must follow) and then take a few minutes to spot check the most relevant `go.mod` files and import statements.

 ### Why am I getting an error 'cannot find module providing package foo'?